 - Refresher training for the Clinical Champion in ultrasonography, if needed.

-- Support for the Clinical Champion to attend the North American Forum on Family Planning conference in Atlanta, GA on October 14-16, 2017.
-The Clinical Champion will meet with the Miscarriage Care Initiative RHAP team to discuss the project rollout and implementation.
+- Support for the Clinical Champion to attend the North American Forum on Family Planning conference.
+The Clinical Champion meets with the Miscarriage Care Initiative RHAP team to discuss the project rollout and implementation.

 - Support to attend a local or regional primary care conference of the Clinical Champion’s choice.
 The organization will be encouraged to submit an abstract to present on miscarriage care.